radualexandrub/Study/Git/Git-CLI-commands.md

 (Wednesday, April 05, 2023, 19:43)

-**Or, use this step-by-step workflow using stash and a new hotfix/enhancement branch after you just finished writing (and locally testing) the code for the hotfix/enhancement on the main/parent branch:**
+<u>**Or, use this step-by-step workflow using stash and a new hotfix/enhancement branch after you just finished writing (and locally testing) the code for the hotfix/enhancement on the main/parent branch:**</u>

 1. Before creating a new branch, ensure that your local repository is up-to-date with the remote repository:

     - `git fetch` (This command will download any changes from the remote repository without merging them)
     - (optional) `git pull` (This command will fetch and merge any changes from the remote repository into your local repository)

 2. Stash your code:

     - `git stash save "TICKETNUMBER-42 Fixed duplicated TaskComplete request` (This command will save your current changes in the stash with a description message)

 3. Discard changes and checkout to the created hotfix/enhancement branch:

     - `git checkout <branch-name>` (This will discard your current changes and switch to the specified branch)

     Best practice is to add the ticket number in the branch name and the commit as well!
     Example: `git checkout "TICKETNUMBER-42-Fixed-duplicated-request"` (Note branch names don't have spaces ` `)

     Note: If there are still some changes left and you cannot checkout to new branch, run `git reset –-hard` to get rid of any unwanted changes/code modifications.

 4. Apply the stash:

     - `git stash apply` (This command will apply the most recently saved stash)

     Note: You can see before-hand the stashes you have with `git stash list` and apply a stash by its number, such as `git stash apply stash@{0}`.
     Or you can apply a stash by its name `git stash apply <stash-name>`.
     You can also use the `git stash pop` command to apply the most recent stash and remove it from the stash list at the same time

     - Check that the code has been applied correctly with `git status`

 5. Make the necessary changes and commit with a meaningful message:

     - `git add <file(s)>` (This command will stage the specified file(s) for commit)
     - `git commit -m "TICKETNUMBER-42 Fixed duplicated TaskComplete request"` (This command will commit the changes with a descriptive message)

     Note: You can also run `git commit` (without `-m "message"`) and the commit message that needs to be written will be opened in Vim.
 In Vim, you can write an even more meaningful commit message with title and bullet points: